noir-lang/noir/docs/docs/concepts/advanced/data_structures/trees.md

 - `treeOfHistoricPrivateDataTreeRoots`: for membership checks against historic roots of the `privateDataTree`
 - `treeOfHistoricContractTreeRoots`: for membership checks against historic roots of the `contractTree`

-## Trees of valid Kernel/Rollup circuit VKs
+## Trees of valid Kernel/Rollup circuit Verification Keys

-Eventually, we'll have trees of VKs for various permutations of kernel/rollup circuits.
+Eventually, we'll have trees of verification keys for various permutations of kernel/rollup circuits.
 Such permutations might be the number of public inputs, or the logic contained within the circuits.